maplesond/spectre/doc/source/flatnj.rst

 Viewing a split network
 -----------------------

-To view split networks computed with FlatNJ, the SplitsTree package can be used.
-It can be downloaded from http://www.splitstree.org/.
-[TODO]  Shouldn't we use NetView now??
+The split networks computed with FlatNJ are output to nexus format.
+You can either use SPECTRE's internal network viewing tool or the external SplitsTree package to view the nexus file.

 Walk through usage examples
 ---------------------------